On The Farm

 April 2016 - 15 lambs from 8 ewes so quite pleased with our lambing season this year.
 We have Freda who we have to feed on the bottle and Nick who has a crooked neck but they're all doing well!

-March 2018 - 2 baby lambs on now being bottle fed every 4 hrs, yes even through the night so if you fancy helping out how about the 4.30am shift!?!
+March 2018 - 2 baby lambs are now being bottle fed every 4 hrs, yes even through the night so if you fancy helping out how about the 4.30am shift!?!
 Their mum had quads and so doesn't have enough milk to feed all four of them herself.